apache/druid/docs/content/design/index.md

 in that query, and Druid is pretty good about only scanning exactly what it needs for a query.
 Different columns can also employ different compression methods.
 Different columns can also have different indexes associated with them.

-Druid indexes data on a per shard (segment) level.
+Druid indexes data on a per-shard (segment) level.

 ## Loading the Data